Legislative Update: July 2021:

-- Post 2018 IBCs are deemed as resident under the Income Tax Act and will be required to file annual tax returns based on unaudited financial statements.
+- Effective 1 July 2021 all international business companies (IBCs) were deemed resident companies under the Income Tax Act and are required to file annual tax returns based on unaudited financial statements.

 - Economic Substance Act - No. 33 of 2019